shawn4github/RepData_PeerAssessment1/PA1_Submission.md

 ```
 So the new mean of total number of steps taken per day is <b>10766</b>, and the new median of total number of steps taken per day is <b>10762</b>.

 Because I used the mean value of 5-minute interval across the 61 measured days filling in all of the missing values in the dataset, the new mean value remained the same as the previous one.
 However, the new median value shifted to a lower value slightly.
-Meanwhile, when we look at the histogram (with data imputed), we found that the frequency of a range from 10000-15000 steps daily got a big increase comparing to the previous histogram (with original data).
+Meanwhile, when we look at the histogram (with data imputed), we found that the frequency of a range from 10000-15000 steps daily got a big increase comparing to the previous histogram (increased from <b>28</b> to <b>36</b>).

 ***
 ### Task 5: Are there differences in activity patterns between weekdays and weekends?